GastricBoar/ActiveDirectoryHomeLab/README.md

 ## Department structure
 Each user is assigned to one of these offices: Environment & Safety, Administration, Concession Companies, Management, Customs, Port Operations, Human Resources, IT Systems, Technical Office, Security.

+My organizational units reflect administrative task needs, they are not necessarily a 1:1 copy of my organization chart.

 There's a couple security groups, and distribution lists that manage internal communications.

 ![immagine](https://github.com/user-attachments/assets/12f1cd99-5fd0-4729-8a5d-9eaa5bc0c869)